-Use Export in the File menu to open the SISO Tool Export window.
+Use File->Export to open the SISO Tool Export window.

 Selecting Models to Export

 The SISO Tool Export window not only lists all the models displayed in your SISO Design Tool, but also contains various transfer functions associated with standard control analysis techniques.
 These include open and closed loop transfer functions, input and output sensitivity functions, and the state-space model of the overall feedback loop.